 Director of Community Education

-For more information on preventing falls and injuries, visit the New York State Department of Health website at http://www.nyhealth.gov/prevention/injury_prevention or contact your county Office For Aging.
-You may also call HealthLink Littauer at 736-1120, e-mail us at firstname.lastname@example.org, see our website at www.nlh.org, or visit our wellness center at 213 Harrison Street Ext. in Johnstown, Monday – Friday, 9 a.m. – 5 p.m.
+For more information on stroke, visit www.StrokeAssociation.org or the New York State Department of Health website at www.nyhealth.gov.
+You may also call HealthLink Littauer at 736-1120, e-mail us at email@example.com, see our website at www.nlh.org, or visit our wellness center at 213 Harrison Street Ext. in Johnstown, Monday – Friday, 9 a.m. – 5 p.m.
 We’re your community health & wellness service of Nathan Littauer Hospital and Nursing Home.